 - Automatically remediate document access issues based on company policies.

 - Identify all vendors and third parties with access to company documents, assess their risk, and remove unnecessary access.

-- Fully offboard vendors by removing access for each of their accounts, including personal accounts, and transferring document ownership to new accounts.
+- Fully offboard vendors by removing access for all of their accounts and transfer ownership of those accounts.